andyman14/betting_management/README.md

 # betting_management
-tools to analyze pinnacle betting slips for NFL, NBA, MLB and "other categories"
+Script to analyze pinnacle betting slips for NFL, NBA, MLB and "other categories"

 How to use: